here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 The `-p` or `--ptag` will create tags from the GeoJSON properties.

+Negative
+: Note: it may take several minutes for the data to upload.
+Please be patient!
+Also, some error warnings during upload are to be expected.

 To verify that the data has been populated, we can preview it with the show command, using the `-w` flag.
 This will open up a web browser tab with a map preview of your data:

 ```